The Celtics have the NBA’s best offense, and they continue to prove it

 Although his role is diminished on most nights, Pritchard was a luxury for the Celtics on Friday.
 With Brogdon missing, Smart picked up his fourth foul early in the third quarter.
 Boston was able to turn to a young point guard who played key minutes throughout the Playoffs last season.
 When Pritchard put together a nice game, his teammates loved it.

-“We get so excited for him because 1, that’s our teammate, that’s our brother, but 2, we know the potential that he can and has and that he’s going to help us,” Smart said.
+“We get so excited for him because, one, that’s our teammate, that’s our brother, but two, we know the potential that he can and has and that he’s going to help us,” Smart said.
 “It was good to see him smiling, enjoying the game, especially because it’s been hard on him.
 They might not say it, but I’ve been in that position.
 I understand that it’s tough.
 And to be able to come out and have a game like that boosts your confidence.
 So we were happy for him.”

 Brown seconded that.